theopn/hunted-tiles/README.md

 - kitty: Terminal emulator
 - Ranger: TUI file manager
-- Rofi: Pop-up launcher for window switching, app launcher, etc
+- Rofi: Pop-up launcher for window switching, app launcher, etc.
 - Vim: *Text editor*

 ## Widgets

 - Awesome Menu
-- CPU
-- Memory
-- Network
-- Spotify status
-- Volume
-- Brightness
-- Battery
-- Clock
-- Weather
+- CPU: From [awesome-wm-widgets repository](https://github.com/streetturtle/awesome-wm-widgets/tree/master/cpu-widget), displays a history chart with top processes.
+- Memory: Since the CPU widget also contains memory information, the memory widget is kept very simple.
+Memory usage from the `free` command.
+- Network: [net-widgets](https://github.com/pltanton/net_widgets) that are modified to focus on most laptop wireless modules.
+- Spotify status: Grabs information from Python script that was inspired by [polybar-spotify](https://github.com/Jvanrhijn/polybar-spotify).
+Offers a little less functionality than the original widget, but it does not require a dependency other than `dbus` (and Python and Spotify I guess).
+- Volume: Calculates the volume from PulseAudio `pactl` command.
+The widget is simple enough to support multiple audio mixers, and the support for `amixer` is coming.
+- Brightness: Inspired by [awesome-wd-widgets brightness widget](https://github.com/streetturtle/awesome-wm-widgets/tree/master/brightness-widget), but modified to display accurate percentage when `brightnessctl` is used.
+- Battery: Inner mechanism is from [battery widget by deficient](https://github.com/deficient/battery-widget), modified to fit the theme of Hunted Tiles.
+- Clock: When clicked, a pop-up calendar is displayed.
+- Weather: Grabs the text weather report from (wttr.in)[wttr.in].
-- Do not disturb toggle
+- Do not disturb toggle: Pause the notification using the Awesome API module.

+## User Customization

 ## Goal